rafifadhlu/Berkelana-yuk-Game/README.md

 4. Selesai, Selamat berkelana :)

 **English**
->Currently, The game only available for Android.
-So make sure you do not use IOS.

 1. Download the game file "Berkelana Yuk! on link above
 2. After completed, Install the game.